 Remanufacturing

-• We were awarded a £75,000 grant by InnovateUK to develop techniques to remove scratches from plastic – because no-one knew how to do it.
-We now have 4 such techniques.
+Rype was awarded a grant by InnovateUK to develop techniques to remove scratches from plastic – because no-one could do it so scratched furniture was being sent to landfill.
+We now have 4 techniques.

 Remanufacturing is not the same as refurbishing.
 Refurbished furniture has had work done on key problems, such as replacing worn upholstery, while remanufactured office furniture is disassembled and rebuilt according to the original design.